 Using Advanced Spreadsheet Functions

-- Compare features and functions of various spreadsheet programs to determine the best software for an individual’s or organization's needs.
+- Compare features and functions of spreadsheet programs to determine the best software for an individual’s or organization's needs.

-- Create and reformat complex graphs.
+- Create complex graphs.

-- Sort and filter spreadsheet data.
+- Manipulate spreadsheet data.

 - Create templates.